ryancorywright/MultipleComponentsSoftware/README.md

  Note that the createFigure2.jl script also runs some code originally written by Berk and Bertsimas for benchmarking purposes; to fully replicate our results however, you will also need to install the elasticnet R package and download Matlab to run the code released by Hein and Buhler.

+## Correspondence between script files and figures/tables in the paper
+- The file "createFigure3.jl" produces the output used to generate Figure 3, Table 3, and Figure EC.1 in our manuscript.

 ## Related Packages

 If you are interested in computing a single sparse PC, you may want to check out our related package https://github.com/ryancorywright/ScalableSPCA.jl which computes a single provably near-optimal sparse PC via branch-and-cut or relax-and-round techniques.